 As territorial animals it is very important that any rabbit introductions are undertaken very carefully.
 It is recommended that all rabbits should be neutered prior to bonding (regardless of the combination of sexes).
 As a general rule a male/female mixed pairing is considered the most trouble free bond and is generally recommended.
 However, other neutered pairings, and groups are also possible (we keep our special needs sanctuary bunnies here in happily bonded neutered groups).

 This page from the from the Rabbit Welfare Association provides an excellent summary of the basics: http://rabbitwelfare.co.uk/rabbit-care-advice/bonding-rabbits/

-For more detailed bonding advice please read these excellent guides on the Action for Rabbits website (info courtesy of the Rabbit Crossing) and The House Rabbit Network website (article written by Suzanne Smith):
+For more detailed bonding advice please read these helpful guides on the Action for Rabbits website (info courtesy of the Rabbit Crossing) and The House Rabbit Network website (article written by Suzanne Smith):

 *If anyone is adopting a single rabbit from us as a companion for an existing lonely bunny we offer full support with the bonding process*